ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 } yield ()
 ```

 Startup still requires a valid initial interpreter, and at least one subgraph must acquire its schema remotely.
 From then on the gateway polls ordinary acquired schemas through introspection and Federation schemas through `_service`.
 Pinned SDL, parsed documents, local graphs, endpoints, and configuration stay fixed.
+A gateway built with `Gateway.fromSupergraph` reloads only from a file, HTTP, or registry source, and Apollo Uplink requires a poll interval of at least ten seconds, jitter included.

 Each refresh collects every acquired schema under the acquisition timeout and body-size limit you configured for that subgraph.
 One acquisition HTTP client serves the whole lifetime of the reloadable interpreter, while each interpreter generation gets its own execution client.
 A failed collection leaves the current generation in place.